 In the first half 2018, the “Executive Cars” segment (the segment E under the European segmentation), accounted for the 3.7% of the global car passenger’s sales, with 1.2 million vehicles sold, up 3.1% from the previous year.

 The top three markets for this segment are China (with 29.6% of global sales) USA ( with 25.8%) and South Korea (with 8.7%).

 Vehicles included in this ranking are only 3/4/5 doors and wagon, while SUVs and MPVs are reported under the specific segment ranking.

-In the 2017 the global leader was the Mercedes E Class with 385.000 sales (+36.0%).
+In the first half 2018 the global leader was unchanged from the previous year, thanks to the success of the Mercedes E Class sold in 214.625 units (+8.0%).
 Despite several predecessors had been on sales since 1953, starting with the new naming strategy applied by Mercedes in early ’90s, the model started production in the 1993 and actually is at the 5th generation (since 2016).

 Let us to remember to all the several global media and bloggers feeding from our articles for their publications, to quote and link us to not infringe our copyright and respect our job on collecting so many data.
 Thanks!

 |Rank 2018||Rank 2017||MODEL||Sales H1 2018||Sales Jun||Variation H1 2018||Variation Jun|